Homemade Rock Candy Recipe & Science Experiment

-So, you dip a string into a solution of sugar and water and it seems pretty uneventful.
-It’s kind of like watching paint dry.
+At first glance, making rock candy may seem like a snooze fest.
+You’ve followed the rock candy recipe and have just dipped a piece of string into a solution of sugar and water.
+It all seems pretty uneventful; in fact, it is a little bit like watching wet paint dry.
+But wait; look again!
 How in the world did it turn into a beautiful crystal of candy on a string?

-When you mixed the sugar with the water and then heated and stirred the solution repeatedly, you created a supersaturated solution.
+When you mixed the sugar with the water and then heated and stirred the solution repeatedly, you created what is called a “supersaturated solution.”
 This means there are far more dissolved particles of solute (the sugar) than the solvent (the water) can normally dissolve and hold at a given temperature.
-By stirring the sugar in hot water instead of room temperature or cold water, the sugar is dissolved faster in the fast moving (heated) water molecules.
-As the water cools, the huge amount of sugar particles remains in solution (a supersaturated solution) and it contains more sugar than can stay in the liquid.
-The sugar falls out of the solution as a precipitate (particles).
-These connect with other sugar particles, and a crystal begins to grow.
+By stirring the sugar in hot water (instead of room temperature or cold water), the sugar is dissolved faster in the fast-moving (heated) water molecules.
+As the water cools, the huge amount of sugar particles remains in solution (a supersaturated solution); it now contains more sugar than can stay in the liquid.
+The sugar falls out of the solution as a “precipitate” (particles).
+These connect with other sugar particles; in turn, a crystal begins to grow.

-You gave the suspended sugar paticles a great place to begin crystallizing when you dried some crystals onto the string ahead of time.
+When you dried some crystals onto the string ahead of time, you gave the suspended sugar particles a great place to begin crystallizing.
 These are “seed” crystals.
-As sugar particles begin to settle (the precipitate), they join and form crystals quickly with other sugar molecules.
-You see this crystallization on both the bottom and sides of the jar as well as on the string.
-Sugar molecules continue to settle and crystalize on the string and on top of other sugar molecules until you pull it out of the solution and enjoy the candy.
+As sugar particles (the precipitate) begin to settle, they join and quickly form more crystals with the other sugar molecules.
+You see this crystallization on both the bottom and the sides of the jar — as well as on the string.
+Until you pull it out of the solution and enjoy the candy, these sugar molecules will continue to settle and crystalize both on the string and on top of other sugar molecules, creating rock candy.